semanticdata/ximena/src/notes/continuous-care.md

   - digital-gardening
 compartir: true

-description: 'Be the watchful caretaker of your ever growing plants and flowers.
-Grow your knowledge by forming new branches and connecting the dots.'
+description: "Be the watchful caretaker of your ever growing plants and flowers.
+Grow your knowledge by forming new branches and connecting the dots."
 ---

 # Continuous Care